DeTeam/webcam-stream/README.md

 ## Port-forwarding

-Finally, to make things available you might need setup port forwarding for the port 8080 in your home router to your raspberry pi address. **Make sure to only forward port 8080**.
+Finally, to make things available you might need to setup port forwarding in your router for the port 8080 to your Raspberry Pi IP address. **Make sure to only forward port 8080**.